TBD

 To Be Danced

-To Be Danced is a collective creative research exchange project, designed by CanAsian Dance Co-Artistic Associates Michael Caldwell and Mayumi Lashbrook.
-The project seeks a supportive and generative environment that seeds connection to self, space/place and others, through the development of individual process and practice.
+To Be Danced was a collective creative research exchange project, ideated by CanAsian Dance Co-Artistic Associates Michael Caldwell and Mayumi Lashbrook, and co-created with Kate Kamo McHugh and Nidhi Baadkar.
+The project sought a supportive and generative environment that seeded connection to self, space/place and others, through the development of individual process and practice.

 Born in India and raised in the Kingdom of Bahrain, Nidhi Baadkar (she/her) started her training at the age of ten in the Indian classical technique of Bharatanatyam.
 Because of her interest in contemporary art, Nidhi completed her Diploma in Movement Art and Mixed Media at Attakkalari Centre, Bangalore, India where she trained in various forms like kalaripayattu, ballet, modern dance, and physical theatre.
 Currently residing in Toronto, Nidhi is a recent graduate from the School of Toronto Dance Theatre and a certified facilitator in Therapeutic Dance in Education.
 Interested in diversifying her production and arts management skills, she is currently pursuing her post-graduation diploma at Humber College.
 As an aspiring movement artist, Nidhi hopes to develop a vocabulary of her own which is deeply rooted within Indian aesthetics.